Title banner image

 ☞ More Publisher Follies

 As later years' events began to amplify the prior section's themes, a partial log was started here as info for prospective readers and authors.
-This was later moved to a separate page for space and flow, but eventually dropped altogether in 2024 because it grew dated and moot.
+This was later moved to a separate page for space and flow but eventually dropped altogether in 2024 because it grew dated and moot.

 In short, this log covered publisher changes from 2015 through 2020, including frustrating customer-facing focus shifts from books to online subscriptions and videos.
 These shifts to online products also enabled ethically dubious sales of customer information and access.
-In later years, this company's web presence morphed further, to emphasize corporate sales of online products, certifications, and AI chatbots.
+In later years, this company's web presence morphed further, to emphasize corporate sales of online licenses, certifications, and AI chatbots.

 Classes (3)